ZakYeo/VSCode-GPT/README.md

 # GPT-VSCode Extension

-This VSCode extension allows you to chat with OpenAI's GPT-3 directly from your editor.
+This VSCode extension allows you to chat with OpenAI's GPT directly from your editor.
 You can ask it to generate comments, code, or just chat with it.

 ## Features

-- Chat directly with OpenAI's GPT-3.
+- Chat directly with OpenAI's GPT.
 - Generate comments for your code.
 - Generate code based on a description.
+- Swap between different OpenAI Chat models (GPT-3.5-turbo, text-davinci-002, text-curie-003, gpt-4, etc).

 ## Requirements